apache/openwhisk-external-resources/README.md

 ## Articles

 *Articles, tutorials and blogs on building serverless applications using OpenWhisk.*
+- [What makes serverless architectures so attractive?](https://developer.ibm.com/opentech/2016/09/06/what-makes-serverless-attractive/) - Serverless is the hottest trend in cloud this year, and for good reason.
 - [OpenWhisk Planner Bot](https://developer.ibm.com/open/2016/05/13/openwhisk-planner-bot/) - Plan your conference schedule with a serverless recommendation bot
 - [Building a Phrase Translator](http://www.ibm.com/developerworks/cloud/library/cl-openwhisk-node-bluemix-user-facing-app/index.html) - Implementing a user interface with serverless functions.
 - [Subscribe to RSS Feeds via OpenWhisk](http://blog.ibmjstart.net/2016/08/31/subscribe-rss-feeds-using-new-openwhisk-package/) - Use Trigger Feeds to connect Actions to RSS Feed events.